ray-project/ray/doc/source/tune/tutorials/tune_get_data_in_and_out.md

 In Tune, `Checkpoints` are created by the user in their Trainable functions and reported using the optional `checkpoint` argument of `session.report`. `Checkpoints` can contain arbitrary data and can be freely passed around the Ray cluster.
 After a tuning run is over, `Checkpoints` can be [obtained from the results](/tune/examples/tune_analyze_results).

-Ray Tune can be configured to [automatically sync checkpoints to cloud storage](tune-checkpoint-syncing), {class}`keep only a certain number of checkpoints to save space <~ray.air.config.CheckpointConfig>` and more.
+Ray Tune can be configured to [automatically sync checkpoints to cloud storage](tune-checkpoint-syncing), keep only a certain number of checkpoints to save space (with {class}`ray.air.config.CheckpointConfig`) and more.

 ```{note}
 The experiment state itself is checkpointed separately.
 See {ref}`tune-two-types-of-ckpt` for more details.